-In all cases classification of absence as Dependency has to be agreed by the Registered Manager and/or Head of Education and a Record of Absence Other Than Sickness or Annual Leave Form completed and countersigned by the Line Manager.
+In all cases classification of absence as Dependency has to be agreed by the YARSM and a Record of Absence Other Than Sickness or Annual Leave Form completed and countersigned by the YARSM.

 (N.B.
 Pets are not considered to be dependents)